 - The North Carolina Zoo in Asheboro, bit.ly/3gMoP3W

-- High Point Parks and Recreation, Registration opens in May bit.ly/3J0wyqh
+- City Lake Park, High Point Parks and Recreation, Registration opens in May bit.ly/3J0wyqh

 - All-A-Flutter Butterfly Farm, Registration opens in June bit.ly/3IWaixM

-Other community organizations interested in supporting this project are encouraged to contact the High Point Public Library Children’s Department at (336) 883-3666.
+Other community organizations interested in supporting this program are encouraged to contact the High Point Public Library Children’s Department at (336) 883-3666.

 All enrichment kits have a 21-day circulation period.
 Patrons are responsible for lost or damaged take-home kit equipment.
 Each kit has an itemized list of equipment and the cost of replacement.
 Health and Physical fitness kits require a signed injury and damages waiver form.